-THE NATURAL GAS SYSTEM
+1.8.4 THE NATURAL GAS SYSTEM

-A typical natural gas system is shown in Figure 1.2, below.
+A typical natural gas system is shown in Figure 1.10.
 The maximum pressure at which the gas can enter a building is established by code and may vary from area to area.
 A primary regulator is required to reduce gas supply pressures to the required safe level before the gas enters a structure.